alirizakaygusuz/alirizakaygusuz/README.md

 ## 🚀 Project

-- [fraudscope-backend](https://github.com/alirizakaygusuz/fraudscope-backend) —  Modular backend architecture with OTP, JWT, email verification, role/permission-based access control and more.
+- [fraudscope-backend](https://github.com/alirizakaygusuz/fraudscope-backend) — A secure and modular backend architecture with OTP, JWT, email verification, role/permission-based access control and more.

 ---